HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CreateAServletForStaticFiles.md

-# Detailed step by step instructions to create a servlet to serve static files from HCL DX Portal Server using Rational Application Developer
+# Create a servlet to serve static files using Rational Application Developer

 ## Applies to